colynn/colynn.github.io/_posts/2019-12-31-go_basic_knowledge_summarizing.md

 * If you forget a method or if the interface changes, you’ll get a compile-time error drawing your attention to it immediately: cannot use (*email)(nil) (type *email) as type Notify in assignment:
-*email does not implement MyInterface (missing SomeMethod method)
+*email does not implement Notify (missing SomeMethod method)

 * `(*email)(nil)` Essentially you are casting `nil` to a type of pointer to `MyType`.
 It’s a zero-memory way to represent a pointer to your struct in Go.